irccom/script-runner/README.md

     c1 PRIVMSG alice :Here is a line!
         -> c2: privmsg

 Once connection registeration has completed, clients send `PING` messages to ensure that command responses are tracked correctly.
 Before registration has completed, the `PING` command cannot be used, so clients use the `->` lines.
-Because of this, the `->` lines should only be used to wait for things pre-registration (such as `CAP` response lines and the `-> 376 422` above) or after registration to ensure that other clients receive responses from one client's actions (the `-> c2: privmsg` in the above example).
+Because of this, the `->` lines are only be used to wait for things pre-registration (such as `CAP` response lines and the `-> 376 422` above) or after registration to ensure that other clients receive responses from one client's actions (the `-> c2: privmsg` in the above example).

 Because of how we track commands and messages, this framework can't be used to test the `PING` command or `PONG` response.